 Overall, the Sonic Symphony World Tour is a different experience than any other video game symphony tour.
 If you enjoy Sonic the Hedgehog, especially in recent years, it’s highly recommended to experience it.
 You’ll continue to hum a few songs days after the concert and not realize it.

 As a helpful tip, be sure to bring water after all the singing going on in the show.
 If you’re looking to grab some merchandise, plan ahead to be in line early, cut out before intermission, or just order on the official shop online as it’s the same items purchased in-person.
-The line experience was surprisingly long and those attending should expect long waiting period.
+The line experience was surprisingly long and those attending should expect a long waiting period.
 Fortunately, Shota Nakama confirmed through X (aka Twitter) of the issue that occurred in Cleveland and reached out to the merchandise team to add more help for future shows.

 Sonic fans showed a lot of passion at this event, and they do help carry the popularity of Sonic the Hedgehog.
 Young or old, it’s a concert you should experience.
 Orchestra tickets provided by production company for this article and visuals.